 Welcome to Loughrynn.net (and Mohill.com), a website dedicated to the history of Mohill, Lough Rynn and County Leitrim.

-Mohill history
+Mohill history and heritage

 Some excerpts from By Hereditary Virtues: a history of Lough Rynn are published here, including pieces on the Workhouse in Mohill, and Mohill during and after the Famine.